jdi-docs/jdi-light/FOR_JDI_DOCS_MAINTAINERS.md

 ### Bulleted Lists

-At this point you'll likely get how to use bulleted lists, but there is a problem worth mentioning:
+Bulleted lists are easy: items start with  `-` and a space, you usually put `.` after an item, there is an empty line between the introductory phrase and the actual list items.
+There is a problem worth mentioning, though:

-- Line breaks between list items might not behave as you expect, so you'll have to put `<br/>` after each item for them to render properly. <br/>
+- Line breaks between list items might not behave as you expect, so you'll have to put `<br/>` after each item for them to render properly.<br/>
 - Seriously, items can lose the bullets and try to hump each other, and that's the only hack that worked for me.
-Feel free to investigate the matter.
+Feel free to investigate the matter.<br/>

 ### Aligning Code Examples With Text